zaphosting/docs/docs/vserver-linux-gs-interface.md

 ![img](https://user-images.githubusercontent.com/61839701/165702011-e54549cc-4d83-4e86-b732-da3751c7c5a4.png)

-Make sure that all the information is correct and meets your requirements.
+Make sure that all the information is correct and meets your prerequisites.
 Once you have made all the settings, click on **Install Teamspeak 3/5 Server now** to start the installation process.
 You can now view and click on the installed Teamspeak 3 server in the **Voiceserver Overview**.

 ![](https://user-images.githubusercontent.com/61839701/165702380-5169d23a-21d0-4d58-a538-ab7b65f76615.png)